ajfisher/node-pixel/firmware/src/README.md

     |-- ws2812
 ```

-The `controller_src` directory contains target firmwares.
-These are all in one
+The `controller_src` directory contains target firmwares that need to be made.
-location for convenience.
-The `libs` directory comtains the common library
+These are all in one location for convenience.
+The `libs` directory comtains
-dependencies for the firmware.
-These are pulled into the relevant locations
+the common library dependencies for the firmware.
+These are pulled into the
-during the build process.
+relevant locations during the build process.

 ## Dev environment set up